Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Discussion

 \subsection{Leaky Pipelines and Delta Distributaries}

 Historically, ``leaky pipelines'' refer to losses in STEM representation, ranging from aggregate \citep{nifa14} to minoritized populations \citep{liu19}, and even both \citep{met10}.
-Specific to this study, the analogy pertains to women participation in STEM, initially beginning in transitions from secondary to undergraduate \citep{arc16}, then extending to PhD representation \citep{mil15} and careers in academia \citep{she14}.
-Presumably, since the numbers of men and women in K-12 are roughly equal, including the numbers of students taking physical science coursework in high school, then there should be roughly equal numbers of women and men in STEM careers.
+More specifically, the analogy pertains to a decrease in STEM participation for women, initially beginning in transitions from secondary to undergraduate \citep{arc16}, then extending to PhD representation \citep{mil15} and careers in academia \citep{she14}.
+Systemic problems are prevalent with historically underrepresented groups that are more clearly recognized at formal transitions, though other alternatives are suggested \citep{rai18,wit20}.
+Logically, since the numbers of men and women in K-12 are roughly equal, including the numbers of students taking physical science coursework in high school, then there should be roughly equal numbers of women and men in STEM careers.
 For women in physics and engineering, there are greatly reduced numbers of bachelor's recipients, which is interpreted as a ``leak.''
 Sometimes the cause of a leak is focused on gender discrimination \citep{gro18} and sometimes more broadly on the nature of science \citep{bli05}.
 However, questions about the analogy have been raised, either as to its efficacy toward improvements \citep{can14} or its over-simplicity \citep{hin20}.

 The innovative changes implemented in the Physics Group offer a more inclusive and branched approach than a pipeline analogy.
 By cultivating a `hidden physicist’ model, the program encourages students to view physics as a pathway to diverse STEM careers.
-Systemic problems are prevalent with historically underrepresented groups that are more clearly recognized at formal transitions, though other alternatives are suggested \citep{rai18,wit20}.
 Perhaps, a more flexible image is more helpful.
-Specifically, the Physics Group considers a river delta analogy where distributaries (student decisions) are initially contained within a primary tributary (first-year colloquium) but allowed to spread and disseminate at the delta (variety of STEM advancement careers).
-Even within the 2015 year, where two women participants migrated into a mathematics major, a leak is not formally defined.
-In the establishment of STEM identity, freedom and encouragement must be given as women persist through difficult societal circumstances \citep{fle21}.
+Specifically, the Physics Group considers a river delta analogy where distributaries (post-graduation decisions) are initially kept broad within a primary tributary (major program) but allowed to spread and disseminate at the delta by the third- and fourth-years.
+Figure shows a schematic of a typical river delta.
+While not completely accurate in every detail, we note that river delta plains become fertile areas for new growth.
+By leaving unanswered the question, ``What can a physics major do?,'' any number of post-graduation options are encouraged \citep{fle18}.
+We examine a river delta analogy within two important concepts, STEM identity and programmatic structure.